fg-inet/MMSys2020_Informed-Access-Network-Selection/README.md

 5. (Optional) Choose a workload by creating a text file containing the URL of an MPEG-DASH .mpd file.

 6. Run ``./run.sh`` (or, if you want to use a different URL file, ``./run.sh default.conf $URLFILE``) using a different URL file) to run a test.
-By default, the test will only load the first 12 seconds and only use BOLA_O as ABR, as the test becomes very long otherwise.
+By default, the test will only load the first 60 seconds and only use BOLA_O as ABR, as the test becomes very long otherwise.
 By default, the test will first load the video using only network interface 1, then network interface 2, then both using the Optimist policy, then both using the Pessimist policy.
 Note that for the RB video, it takes a long time until any non-blank frame is painted because the VM is very slow.

 7. Find the experiment output directories using ``cd data/; ls`` - each experiment run corresponds to one directory.
-See section "Analyze the Data" for instructions how to look at the data.
+See section "Analyze the Data" for instructions how to analyze the data.

 ### Load Video Using Your Own Setup

 **Prerequisites**:
 - A Linux machine (tested on Debian and Ubuntu) and being able to access a server hosting the video workload via at least two network interfaces.
 To use MPTCP, both this machine as well as the server hosting the workload need an MPTCP-enabled kernel, see [MultiPath TCP website](https://multipath-tcp.org/pmwiki.php/Users/HowToInstallMPTCP).
 Note that to correctly route outgoing packets over mutliple interfaces, you may need to configure policy routing.
-- build-essentials for building C code, Python3 (including packages scipy and matplotlib), R (including packages zoo, lattice, and viridis, plus dependencies), wget
+- The build-essentials package for building C code, Python3 (including packages scipy and matplotlib), R (including packages zoo, lattice, and viridis, plus dependencies), wget, and all dependencies of the software installed below.

 1. Build and install the Socket Intents prototype, see [README.md in the relevant repository](https://github.com/fg-inet/socket-intents).
 Create config files for each IANS policy you want to use as shown in the "Testing the Socket Intents Prototype" section.

 2. Build and install the modified GPAC player, see [repository](https://github.com/fg-inet/gpac)

 3. Download the [P.1203 repository](https://github.com/itu-p1203/itu-p1203) and the necessary dependencies, such as python3-matplotlib and python3-scipy.
 Create a symbolic link from the evaluation script directory, ``performance-test/video/eval``, to the directory called itu_p1203 within the P.1203 repository.
 Note: Make sure you do not create this link to the top-level directory of P.1203, but the subdirectory that contains the actual code.
-You need to be able to execute this code, e.g., by invoking ``python3 -m itu_p1203 $FILE`` from the command line.
+The script needs to be able to execute this code, which you can test, e.g., by invoking ``python3 -m itu_p1203 $FILE`` from the command line.

 4. From from the evaluation script directory, ``performance-test/video/eval``, create a symbolic link to your "data" directory.
 E.g. run the following in the directory: ``ln -s /home/yourname/data data``